stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 Main>
 ```

-We can go ahead and enter some simple expressions.
+We can go ahead and enter some simple arithmetic expressions.
 Idris
 will *evaluate* these and print the result:

 ```repl